stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-persisted-permissions/en.md

 Enough theory, let's see some examples!

-> In the next Demo, we are not going to implement REST API as the main intension of this recipe is to solve [The issue](#the-issue).
+> In the next Demo, we are not going to implement REST API as the main intention of this recipe is to solve [The issue](#the-issue).

 ## Demo